genesys-samples/gride-demo/content/040-Inbound Voice/20_second.md

 ![interactionpane](/images/interactionpane.jpg)

-3. Dial the DID number from a personal phone and select **answer** when the interaction comes through
+3. Dial the DID number from a personal phone, select option "1" when you hear the IVR, and select **answer** when the interaction comes through on the agent interaction pane.

 ![incomingcall](/images/incomingcall.jpg)